-The Company measures contingent eam-out liabilities at fair value on a recurring basis using significant unobservable inputs classified within Level 3 of the fair value hierarchy.
-The Company uses a Monte Carlo valuation method as a valuation technique to determine the value of the eam-out liability.
-The significant unobservable inputs used in the fair value measurements are revenue projections over the eam-out period, and the probability outcome percentages assigned to each scenario.
-Significant increases or decreases to either of these inputs in isolation would result in a significantly higher or lower liability, with a higher liability capped by the contractual maximum of the contingent eam-out obligation.
-Ultimately, the liability will be equivalent to the amount paid, and the difference between the fair value estimate and amount paid will be recorded in earnings.
-For both the Triune Earn-out and Cycleo Earn-out, these companies have business profiles comparable to a start-up company.
+The Company measures contingent earn-out liabilities at fair value on a recurring basis using significant unobservable inputs classified within Level 3 of the fair value hierarchy.
+The Company uses a Monte Carlo valuation method as a valuation technique to determine the value of the earn-out liability.
+The significant unobservable inputs used in the fair value measurements are revenue projections over the earn-out period, and the probability outcome percentages assigned to each scenario.
+Significant increases or decreases to either of these inputs in isolation would result in a significantly higher or lower liability, with a higher liability capped by the contractual maximum of the contingent earn-out obligation.
+Ultimately, the liabilities will be equivalent to the amount paid, and the difference between the fair value estimate and amount paid will be recorded in earnings.
+For the Triune Earn-out, Cycleo Earn-out and AptoVision Earn-out, these companies have business profiles comparable to a start-up company.
 Accordingly, their respective revenue projections are subject to significant revisions.
-This characteristic has resulted in volatile changes to the measurement of fair value of the Triune Earn-out since the time of the Triune acquisition.
+This characteristic can result in volatile changes to the measurement of fair value for a given earn-out.

-The Company reviews and re-assesses the estimated fair value of contingent consideration on a quarterly basis, and the updated fair value could differ materially from the previous estimates.
+The Company reviews and re-assesses the estimated fair value of contingent consideration on a recurring basis, and the updated fair value could differ materially from the previous estimates.
 Changes in the estimated fair value of the Company's contingent earn-out liabilities related to the time component of the present value calculation are reported in "Interest expense" within the Statements of Income.
 Adjustments to the estimated fair value related to changes in all other unobservable inputs are reported in operating income.

-A reconciliation of the change in the earn-out liability during the three months ended April 30, 2017 is as follows:
+A reconciliation of the change in the earn-out liability during the nine months ended October 29, 2017 is as follows:

-(in thousands) Cycleo Triune Total Balance at January 29, 2017 \$ 1,242 \$ \$ 1,242 Changes in the fair value of contingent earn-out obligations - Balance as of April 30, 2017 \$ 1,242 \$ \$ 1,242
+(in thousands) Cycleo Triune AptoVision Total Balance at January 29, 2017 \$ 1,242 \$ \$ \$ 1,242 Changes in the fair value of contingent earn-out obligations Current acquisitions 17,188 17,188 Payments (466) (466) Balance as of October 29, 2017 \$ 776 \$ \$ 17,188 \$ 17,964